-Sports supplements are getting increasingly popular today, especially among gym enthusiasts.
-They have caught the fancy of anyone and everyone interested in improving their muscles or physique.
-These enthusiasts opt for the supplements coupled with exercises, including weightlifting.
-On the other hand, people looking to reduce their weight also take sports supplements, as a part of their diet.
+Sports supplements are becoming increasingly popular today, especially among gym enthusiasts.
+They have caught the eye of anyone and everyone interested in improving their muscles or physique.
+These enthusiasts opt for supplements coupled with exercises, including weightlifting.
+On the other hand, people looking to reduce their weight also take sports supplements as a part of their diet.

-However, those opting for sports supplements should remember that good eating and drinking practices along with talent; training; conditioning; motivation; dedication; adequate sleep and recovery are essential for optimal sports performance.
+Those opting for sports supplements should remember that eating well and drinking plenty of water along with talent; training; conditioning; motivation; dedication; adequate sleep and recovery are essential for optimal sports performance.
 Without these basic elements no amount of supplements will turn you into a champion or help you to meet your goals.

 But did you know that some of these supplements sold are not only illegal but also very harmful?
-The most effective way to develop your natural sports ability and to achieve your fitness goals is through efficient training combined with optimal training.
 There are a huge variety of sports supplements available that are marketed to athletes like pills, powders, drinks and bars.
 But before you opt for it, you need to ask yourself: “Will they give you the competitive edge?”

 What are sports supplements?